samantha-roth/probDnsclRealData/README.md

 15. Compare generated figures in the `plots` folder to the figure with the same name in the `compareResults` folder.
 16. Run `reproduceTables3and5.R` and `reproduceTables4and6.R` in the `code` folder.

+- If you wish to downscale flood projections using CostGrow for comparison, please see the corresponding section at the bottom of the file.

 **To run each R script individually not using bash files, follow the steps below.
 All subsequent folders are located in the `code` folder.**

 **Setup**